ndelargy/cti-pool-rules/README.md

 If less than four balls hit a cushion and no balls are potted, two shots are awarded to the other player.

-If the player pots the black, the frame is reracked.
+If the player pots the black, the frame is reracked and the same player breaks again.

 If the player pots one or more normal balls off the break, he/she must choose spots or stripes.